 It is usually unilateral, as bilateral pulmonary aplasia is not viable.
 It is frequently associated with other congenital abnormalities, mainly cardiovascular, and has been reported to occur with VACTERL syndrome 1.

 Pulmonary aplasia usually presents with neonatal respiratory distress of variable intensity 2.
-In rare cases, it may go unnoticed until later in childhood / adolescence 1.
+In rare cases, it may go unnoticed until later in childhood or adolescence 1.

 It can also be discovered during prenatal ultrasound screening, on which it presents as an hyperechoic hemithorax 2.
 The diagnosis is frequently hard to make, but mediastinal shift will usually be prominent.

 Abnormal blood flow in the dorsal aortic arch during the 4th week of gestation had been hypothesized to cause pulmonary agenesis 3.
-The contralateral lung may develop as much as twice more alveoli in response to pulmonary aplasia / agenesis 1.
+The contralateral lung may develop as much as twice more alveoli in response to pulmonary aplasia or agenesis 1.

 On chest x-ray, it can present as an hemithorax white-out or ipsilateral lung volume loss with ipsilateral shift of mediastinal structures.
 Contralateral lung hyperinflation is usual with herniation of the normal lung into the contralateral hemithorax.
-A main ipsilateral bronchus is rarely seen, although CT-scan can demonstrate a rudimentary main bronchus 1.
+A main ipsilateral bronchus is rarely seen, although CT can demonstrate a rudimentary main bronchus 1.